daattali/shinyjs/README.md

-I also keep a long [list of various Shiny tips & tricks](https://deanattali.com/blog/advanced-shiny-tips/) for solving common Shiny problems, many of which make use of shinyjs.
+I also keep a long [list of various Shiny tips & tricks](https://deanattali.com/blog/advanced-shiny-tips/) for solving common Shiny problems, many of which make use of {shinyjs}.

 <h2 id="support">